Nazariglez/pixi-animationloop/README.md

 #### .maxFrame
 Delta time can't be higher than maxFrame (in seconds)
 #### .raf
-Request animation frame ID.
+Request animation frame ID
-#### .addPreRenderAction( fn )
-Add a function before the render (These functions has as parameters the delta time and the animationLoop instance)
-#### .removePreRenderAction( fn )
-Remove a function from preRender actions
-#### .addPostRenderAction( fn )
-Add a function after the render (These functions has as parameters the delta time and the animationLoop instance)
-#### .removePreRenderAction( fn )
+#### .isRunning
-Remove a function from postRender actions
+Used internally to know the state of the loop
 #### .start()
-Start or resume the animation loop
+Start or resume the animation loop, emit the 'start' event
 #### .stop()
-Stops the animation loop
+Stops the animation loop, emit the 'stop' event